Classification of low-rank odd-dimensional modular categories: Abstract

 \section{Abstract}

-We prove that any odd-dimensional modular tensor category of rank at most 23 is pointed.
-We also show that an odd-dimensional modular tensor category of rank 25 is either pointed, perfect, or equivalent to $\Rep(D^\omega(\mathbb Z_7\rtimes \mathbb Z_3))$.
-In addition, we prove that odd-dimensional modular tensor categories of rank between $27$ and $49$ not congruent to $1$ modulo $8$ are either pointed or perfect.
-Finally, we give partial classification results for ranks 33, 41 and 49.
+We prove that any odd-dimensional modular category of rank at most $23$ is pointed.
+We also show that an odd-dimensional modular category of rank $25$ is either pointed, perfect, or equivalent to $\Rep(D^\omega(\mathbb Z_7\rtimes \mathbb Z_3))$.
+Finally, we give partial classification results for modular categories of rank up to $73$.